 You might also find Lee’s Fender Knot to be a useful knot.

-An improved Fender Whip to tie a fender to your boat that holds knots much better than a standard Fender Whip.
+An improved Fender Whip – Part 1 to tie a fender to your boat that holds knots much better than a standard Fender Whip for fenders with a hole through the center.